eclipse-cdt/cdt/NewAndNoteworthy/CDT-11.0.md

 See https://github.com/eclipse-cdt/cdt/pull/158.

+# Noteworthy Issues and Pull Requests

+See [Noteworthy issues and PRs](https://github.com/eclipse-cdt/cdt/issues?q=is%3Aclosed+label%3Anoteworthy+milestone%3A11.0.0) for this release in the issue/PR tracker.

 # Bugs Fixed in this Release

 See [GitHub milestones](https://github.com/eclipse-cdt/cdt/milestone/2?closed=1) and for bugs that haven't been transitioned to GitHub please see Bugzilla report [Bugs Fixed in CDT 11.0](https://bugs.eclipse.org/bugs/buglist.cgi?bug_status=RESOLVED&bug_status=VERIFIED&bug_status=CLOSED&classification=Tools&product=CDT&query_format=advanced&resolution=FIXED&target_milestone=11.0.0).